GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 This interactive was engaging and provided enough content to explore that I could have lingered there for quite a while.
 In that sense, it was similar to *The Planet through Deep Time* in the Fossil Hall.
 My main criticism of this element is that the touchpad required very fine motor control to navigate, and some visitors could have had difficulty controlling it accurately.

-The non-digital interactives, like piecing together DNA or spinning a wheel to explore the interaction between genetic characteristics and lifestyle choices ((Figure 5)[#fig-kiss-05.png]), were also very effective and had a game-like quality to them.
+The non-digital interactives, like piecing together DNA or spinning a wheel to explore the interaction between genetic characteristics and lifestyle choices (Figure 5), were also very effective and had a game-like quality to them.

 {{< q-figure id="fig-kiss-05" >}}